Nominate a New U.S. Preventive Services Task Force Member

 - A letter explaining how this individual meets the qualification requirements and how he or she would contribute to the USPSTF.
 The letter should also attest to the nominee's willingness to serve as a member of the USPSTF.

 AHRQ will later ask persons under serious consideration for membership to provide detailed information that will permit evaluation of possible significant conflicts of interest.
 Such information will concern matters such as financial holdings, consultancies, and research grants or contracts.

 All nominations submitted in writing or electronically will be considered for appointment to the USPSTF.
 Nominations must be received by March 15 of a given year to be considered for an appointment that will begin in January of the following year.

 Nominated individuals will be selected for the USPSTF on the basis of their qualifications (in particular, those that address the required qualifications outlined above) and the current expertise needs of the USPSTF.
 AHRQ will retain and may consider nominations that are received but not selected for future vacancies.

 Where should I send a nomination?

-Submit your nominations in writing or electronically to:
+Submit your nominations in writing to:

 ATTN: USPSTF Nominations